Mighty Mouse in Gypsy Life

 Mighty Mouse in Gypsy Life is a 1945 Mighty Mouse cartoon that was nominated for an Oscar in the 18th Annual Academy Awards and is produced by Paul Terry and directed by Connie Rasinski.
 This film was originally released theatrically by 20th Century Fox.

 Summary

 In the cartoon, Mighty Mouse tries to save gypsy mice from cat bats.

 Accolades

-This is the only Mighty Mouse cartoon that was nominated for an Oscar even though it lost to a Tom and Jerry cartoon called Quiet Please!, released in 1945.
+This is the only Mighty Mouse cartoon that was nominated for an Oscar even though it lost to a Tom and Jerry cartoon called Quiet Please!, also released in 1945.